mdotsherwood/pslab/README.md

 All code written with a particular environment in mind so you will need to make modifications in order for these scripts to work in your environment.

-Things To Do Across The Board: logging, error handling, data validation, documentation, testing, everything.
+Things To Do Across The Board: logging, error handling, data validation, documentation, testing.

 **!!!
-Not for production environments !!!** :)
+Not for production environments !!!**

 ## RestartComputers.ps1 - Restarts computers in specified Active Directory (AD) Organizational Unit (OU)
 Description: Retrieves a list of computers that are in a specified `OU`.
 Computers are only added to the list if the computer LDAP `Attribute` specified has a value equal to the `Match` string specified.
 Script then issues a restart command to each computer individually.
 Test with caution.